Aakar Patel: Activism

 On 7 April 2022, the Delhi court decided the petition in favour of Patel and ordered the Central Bureau of Investigation (CBI) to immediately withdraw the Look Out Circular that was issued against Patel.
 The court also asked the CBI Director to apologise to Patel, acknowledging the lapses on part of his subordinate.
 The court noted, "In this case, a written apology from the head of CBI acknowledging lapse on part of his subordinate to the applicant would go a long way in not only healing wounds of the applicant but also upholding trust and confidence of the public in the premier institution".
 According to the Court, issuing the Look Out Circular "merely on the basis of apprehensions arising out of whims and fancies of the investigating agency" was inappropriate.
 The court asked the CBI Director to fix accountability and sensitize the officials who had issued the circular.
 The court asked Patel to approach relevant authorities to seek the financial compensation.
 The judge also asked CBI to submit a compliance report by 4 PM of the following day.
 The CBI refused to comply with the court order and Patel was stopped at the airport a second time.
 A CBI special court put on hold the 7 April 2022 order by Delhi court.
 Patel filed a contempt of the court plea against the CBI.
 Following this a revision petition was filed and a Delhi court stayed the orders directing CBI to withdraw the lookout notice against Patel until the revision petition was decided.

+Patel was a member of the jury for a People's Union for Civil Liberties independent tribunal that investigated the causes and impact of the 2023–2025 Manipur violence and published a report on its findings in August 2025.

+Views

+On 8 July 2023, Patel said that in India there is discrimination against Muslims that is permitted through law.
+He said Muslims are the only communities for whom divorce has been criminalized.
+He pointed out, “After 2018, marriages between Hindus and Muslims were criminalized too in eight States ruled by the BJP..."
+He further added, “There is no Muslim Cabinet Minister for the first time in the history of India.
+There is no Muslim Chief Minister anywhere in India.
+The BJP has around 1,000 MLAs across States, none of them is a Muslim.
+The idea is that there should be friction between communities for the democracy to work,” he said.